 (Reprinted with her permission)

-Contraception must be used consistently and according to instructions in order to attain maximum effectiveness.
+Birth control must be used consistently and according to instructions in order to attain maximum effectiveness.
 In order to lower the chances of birth control failure, follow these suggestions if you curretnly use a Mirena IUD or a ParaGard IUD.

 If you have any questions about your birth control method, please contact your healthcare provider.
 You will lower your chances for birth control failure if you have a proper and thorough understanding of how to use your contraceptive.

 1. It is especially important to check every few days for the first few weeks after an IUD insertion to make sure that it is still properly in place.
 You should also feel for the strings after your first period since the insertion.
 Additionally, you should schedule an appointment with your doctor after your first period (and no longer than 3 months after the insertion) to make sure that the IUD is still in place.

 2. Make sure to check the strings each month to ensure that the IUD is still in place (your doctor can provide instructions on how to do this).

 3. An IUD must be removed if it becomes partially expelled.
 It is a wise idea to check your pads and tampons during your period to make sure that the IUD has not fallen out.

 Most pregnancies happen to Mirena or ParaGard IUD users when their IUDs slide out without them realizing it.
 Even though the chance of pregnancy while an IUD is in place is extremely low, if it does happen, you should have the IUD removed as soon as you are aware that you're pregnant.